If you’re familiar with special education services you’ve probably heard the term “IEE”. So, what is an IEE? And, does your student need one?

 IEE stands for Independent Educational Evaluation.
 Parents are legally entitled to request an IEE from the school district (at public expense).
 They can do so when they disagree with the public agency’s (i.e. school district) assessment.
 This right applies to students who have an IEP and those who have been assessed but determined ineligible for special education services.
 But, before you start drafting letters requesting IEEs, consider these questions:

 It is important to consider the timing of requesting an IEE.
-Families are only entitled to one IEE each time the public agency conducts an evaluation that they disagree with.
+Families are only entitled to one IEE each time the public agency conducts an assessment that they disagree with.

 Some students love the individual attention that comes with special education assessment.
 However, other students may find the amount of testing needed for an evaluation overwhelming.
 This may negatively impact assessment results.